Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Experimental Evaluation

-The CodeWorkout~\cite{codeworkout} dataset was first used in the Second CSEDM Data Challenge~\cite{csedm} and contains actual open-ended code submissions from real students, collected from an introductory Java programming course, together with problem textual statements and human-written KC tags (estimated programming concepts) from a fixed set of $18$ KCs on each problem.
-In total, there are $246$ students attempting $50$ problems covering various programming concepts.
-Following prior work \cite{codedkt}, we only analyze students' first submissions to each problem, leading to a total of $10{,}834$ code submissions.

-The FalconCode ~\cite{10.1145/3545945.3569822} dataset similarly consists of open-ended student submissions in an introductory Python programming course.
+\textbf{Dataset Details} The CodeWorkout~\cite{codeworkout} dataset was first used in the Second CSEDM Data Challenge~\cite{csedm} and contains actual open-ended code submissions from students, collected from an introductory \textit{Java} programming course, together with problem textual statements and human-written KC tags (estimated programming concepts) from a fixed set of $18$ KCs on each problem.
+In total, there are $246$ students attempting $50$ problems covering various concepts.
+Following prior work \cite{codedkt} and standard KT setup, we analyze students' first submissions to each problem, leading to a total of $10{,}834$ submissions.
+The FalconCode ~\cite{10.1145/3545945.3569822} dataset similarly consists of open-ended student submissions in an introductory \textit{Python} programming course.
 The dataset provides problem statements and instructor-labeled KC tags from a predefined set of $20$ KCs.
 There are $3{,}267$ students attempting $157$ problems in both skill-based and lab-style formats.
-Similar to CodeWorkout, we analyze students' first submission to each problem, resulting in a total of $28{,}617$ code submissions.
+Similar to CodeWorkout, we analyze students' first submission to each problem, resulting in a total of $28{,}617$ code submissions. \\